Electronic modes induced by spin and charge perturbations in Mott and Kondo insulators: Summary

 \section{Summary}

-This study demonstrated that various spin and charge perturbations can induce electronic modes and change the band structure in strongly correlated insulators, provided that a macroscopic number $\mathcal{O}(N_{\rm u})$ of spins or charges are excited.
-The origins and dispersion relations of the emergent electronic modes were elucidated by investigating the selection rules and using the Bethe ansatz and effective theory for weak inter-unit-cell hopping.
-The theoretical results were validated by numerical calculations for the 1D and 2D HMs, PAMs, KLMs, and ladder and bilayer HMs.
+Building upon the understanding of doping- or temperature-induced electronic modes exhibiting momentum-shifted magnetic dispersion relations, this study generalizes the underlying mechanism and demonstrates that various spin and charge perturbations can induce electronic modes and alter the band structure in strongly correlated insulators, provided that a macroscopic number $\mathcal{O}(N_{\rm u})$ of spins or charges are excited.
+The origins and dispersion relations of these emergent electronic modes, particularly why and how the dispersion relations depend on the momentum and energy of the perturbations, are elucidated by investigating the selection rules and using the Bethe ansatz and the effective theory for weak inter-unit-cell hopping.
+The validity and generality of the theoretical results across different models and spatial dimensions are verified by numerical calculations for the 1D and 2D HMs, PAMs, KLMs, and ladder and bilayer HMs.

-Regarding charge perturbations, not only the chemical-potential shift that causes hole or electron doping but also the perturbation that generates the lowest-energy state of a nonzero value (${\bar \eta}$) of $\eta$ at half filling ($N_{\rm h}=0$) can induce electronic modes.
+For charge perturbations, not only the chemical-potential shift that causes hole or electron doping but also the perturbation that generates the lowest-energy state of a nonzero value (${\bar \eta}$) of $\eta$ at half filling ($N_{\rm h}=0$) can induce electronic modes.
 The induced electronic modes at half filling exhibit the same dispersion relations as those of the doping-induced modes at $|N_{\rm h}|=2{\bar \eta}$ for $\mu=0$, reflecting $\eta$-SU(2) symmetry.
-In addition, the charge fluctuation that generates effectively a single dominant state at a momentum in the charge excitation can induce electronic modes.
+In addition, the charge fluctuation that leads to effectively a single dominant state at a given momentum in the charge excitation can induce electronic modes.
 The charge perturbations at half filling can be realized by photon (light) radiation.

-Regarding spin perturbations, the magnetic field that magnetizes spin-gapped Mott and Kondo insulators can induce electronic modes within the band gap.
+For spin perturbations, the magnetic field that magnetizes spin-gapped Mott and Kondo insulators can induce electronic modes within the band gap.
 The spin perturbation that generates the lowest-energy state of a nonzero value (${\bar S}$) of $S$ without magnetization ($S^z=0$) can also induce electronic modes, which exhibit the same dispersion relations as those of the magnetization-induced modes at $|S^z|={\bar S}$ for $H=0$, reflecting spin-SU(2) symmetry.
-In addition, the spin fluctuation that generates effectively a single dominant state at a momentum in the spin excitation can induce electronic modes.
+In addition, the spin fluctuation that leads to effectively a single dominant state at a given momentum in the spin excitation can induce electronic modes.
 The spin perturbations without a magnetic field can be realized through neutron or photon radiation.